10 Best FOMO Marketing Examples You Don’t want to Miss

 Take a look at Amazon’s Early Access Example,

-Amazon provides prime deal offers and early access to its Prime members a 30-minute earlies than non-prime members.
+Amazon provides Prime deal offers and early access to its Prime members a 30-minute earlier than non-prime members.
 It makes people feel FOMO about getting access to these amazing deals, and they might miss out on some products if the stock gets over.

-It makes people purchase Prime membership and thus increasing Amazon’s sales.
+It makes people purchase Prime memberships, thus increasing Amazon’s sales.

 To Wrap Up